section-engineering-education/engineering-education/articles/introduction-to-friend-functions-in-c++/index.md

 5. [Friend class](#friend-class)

 #### What is a friend function?
-A friend function is a function that is specified outside a class but has the ability to access the class members' protected and private data [Definition of a friend function](https://www.xspdf.com/resolution/59954476.html).
+A friend function is a function that is specified outside a class but has the ability to access the class members' protected and private data.
+[Definition of a friend function](https://www.xspdf.com/resolution/59954476.html).
 A friend can be a member's function, function template, or function, or a class or class template, in which case the entire class and all of its members are friends [Definition of a friend function](https://www.xspdf.com/resolution/10067734.html).

 #### Why do we need friend functions?
 In special cases when a class’s private data needs to be accessed directly without using objects of that class, we need friend functions.
-For instance, we may consider two classes, which have been defined as `Director` and `Doctor`.
+For instance, Let's consider two classes: `Director` and `Doctor`.
 We may want the function `gross_salary` to operate the objects of both these classes.
 The function does not need to be a member of either of the classes.

 They are also used in operator overloading because they are more intuitive.
 The binary arithmetic operator which is commonly used can be overloaded the friend function way.
 Go ahead and check out [Operator overloading using a friend function](https://www.geeksforgeeks.org/types-of-operator-overloading-in-c/).

 #### Special features of friend functions:
 - A friend function does not fall within the scope of the class for which it was declared as a friend.
 Hence, functionality is not limited to one class [Friend function characteristics](https://www.xspdf.com/resolution/58547943.html).

 - The friend function can be a member of another class or a function that is outside the scope of the class [Friend function characteristics](https://www.scribd.com/doc/45584877/c-and-c).

 - A friend function can be declared in the private or public part of a class without changing its meaning [Friend function characteristics](https://www.scribd.com/doc/45584877/c-and-c).

 - Friend functions are not called using objects of the class because they are not within the class's scope.

 - Without the help of any object, the friend function can be invoked like a normal member function [Friend function characteristics](https://www.tutorialspoint.com/object_oriented_analysis_design/ooad_functions_qa1.htm).

 - Friend functions can use objects of the class as arguments.

-- A friend function cannot explicitly access member names directly [Friend function characteristics](https://www.xspdf.com/resolution/1749311.html).
+- A friend function cannot explicitly access member names directly.
 Every member name has to use the object's name and dot operator`.`.
 E.g  `Doctor.pay` where `pay` is the object name.
+[Friend function characteristics](https://www.xspdf.com/resolution/1749311.html)

 ##### Syntax of friend functions:
 To make a function that is declared outside the class "friendly" to that class, we have to declare the function as a friend function, as seen below: